 Store and sync your photos by uploading to Google Photos.

-Back up photos & videos from a mobile device with Google Photos back up & sync
+Back up photos & videos from a desktop with Google Drive Backup: What Are Your Options? by Spanning Cloud Apps

 Subscription Backup Services

-- Get Carbonite, it’s easy to use.
-It isn’t enough to back up to a hard drive, you have to have an off-site backup as well. – Rules of backup are simple – there’s got to be two copies of everything with a third copy offsite.
-Francis Ford Copolla had all his scripts, his laptop and his backups stolen!
+- Get Carbonite, and it’s easy to use.
+It isn’t enough to back up to a hard drive.
+You have to have an off-site backup as well. – Rules of backup are simple – there’s got to be two copies of everything with a third copy offsite.
+Francis Ford Copolla had all his scripts, his laptop, and his backups stolen!
 You need an off-site option as well.
 I use this service!
 Glenn

-Use the built in disk burning software in Win 10.
+Use the built-in disk-burning software in Win 10.
 Insert a blank CD or DVD and follow the instructions.
-How to Copy Files to a CD or DVD in Windows 10
+How to Copy Files to a CD or DVD in Windows 11